 The FIDO Alliance is a non-profit group that was founded in 2012 with the goal of eliminating passwords from the internet through the use of cryptographic protocols.
-To learn more about the Alliance, read our FIDO 101 article or visit the website.
+To learn more about the Alliance, read our FIDO 101 article.

-FIDO consists of three protocols for strong authentication1 to web applications: Universal 2nd Factor (U2F), Universal Authentication Framework (UAF), and FIDO 2.0 or WebAuthn.
+FIDO consists of three protocols for strong authentication1 to web applications: Universal 2nd Factor (U2F), Universal Authentication Framework (UAF), and FIDO2 or WebAuthn.